You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 “Just because you selected your primary checking account and it’s the place where you do your direct deposit doesn’t mean you stop there,” Shevlin says.
 “It’s easy to have multiple checking accounts these days.”

 You don’t need to dump your existing checking account provider to transform it into something more useful.
+You just need a phone and a willingness to share data to get the value of your choosing.
 However, use caution when sharing your bank data with an outside service.

 When using other apps that plug in to your bank account, pay attention to their terms and conditions; some apps are safer than others.
 While the industry is working on this thorny issue, you’ll want to consider your risk tolerance.